-As discussed above, marine planning activities for the West Coast region will largely be carried out at a sub-regional scale.
-Sub-regional planning teams will work to bring together tribal, federal and state governments, along with local government and stakeholders to determine appropriate approaches for each sub-region.
-The RPB will serve to ensure harmony between sub-regional approaches and subsequent sub-regional planning products.
+Marine planning activities for the West Coast region will largely be focused on a sub-regional scale.
+Sub-regional planning teams will work to bring together tribal, federal and state governments, along with local government and stakeholders as determined by each sub-region, to determine appropriate approaches for each sub-region.
+The full RPB will serve to ensure harmony among sub-regional approaches and subsequent sub-regional planning products.

 While the regional marine planning for the West Coast will follow broad goals, sub-regional marine planning goals will be determined and approved by each sub-regional marine planning team.
-Sub-regional goals will be unique to each part of the coast based on ecological, physical, social and economic attributes.
-Planning activities within each sub-region will build around existing tribal, federal, state and local efforts, where applicable, and fully account for current and future proposed ocean uses to the maximum extent practicable.
+Sub-regional goals will be specific to each part of the coast based on ecological, cultural, physical, social and economic attributes.
+Planning activities within each sub-region will build upon existing tribal, federal, state and local authorities and efforts, where applicable, and fully account for current and future proposed ocean uses to the maximum extent practicable.

-The timing for development and initiation of sub-regional marine planning teams throughout the West Coast region will be flexible, and based on ongoing dialog among full RPB membership.
-Sub-regional planning team formation will be based on explicit needs for marine planning approaches as identified by state and tribal members, but also be responsive to capacity of state and tribal governments and their staff.
+The timing for development and initiation of sub-regional marine planning teams throughout the West Coast region will be flexible, and based on ongoing dialog among the full RPB membership.
+Sub-regional planning team formation will be based on explicit needs for marine planning approaches as identified by state and tribal RPB members, but also be responsive to capacity of state and tribal governments and their staff.
 Engagement and participation in sub-regional marine planning activities may vary among partners based on timing and planning products.

-Once sub-regions are defined, this charter will be updated with an addendum for each sub-region that includes geographic boundaries, membership and sub-regional charter (or similar document) for each sub-regional area and planning team.
-While sub-regional plans will serve as the foundational products for the West Coast regional marine planning product, the full RPB may address those issues that cross one or more sub-regional boundaries as appropriate.
-These issues, such as maritime transportation, may be identified as region-wide and brought to the full RPB membership for review and possible planning action(s).
+This charter will be updated with an addendum for each sub-region that forms a sub-regional planning team.
+Each addendum will include geographic boundaries, membership and a sub-regional charter (or similar documents) for each sub-regional area and planning team.
+While sub-regional plans will serve as the foundational products for the West Coast regional marine plan, the full RPB may address those issues that cross one or more sub-regional boundaries as appropriate.
+These issues may be identified as region-wide and brought to the full RPB membership for review and possible planning action(s).
+The full RPB membership will also be given opportunity to provide comment and feedback on sub-regional planning products developed throughout the region.